Eight tips on building a tech start-up by an entrepreneur

 You need to be confident in every aspect of being a founder, as in tech the chances are that what you are doing is very new, so it is your job to convince people why it works and it is worth investing in.

 If you are not confident in your product, they aren’t going to be.
-As a 24-year-old woman, I often have meetings with 50-year-old men in suits, and two years ago when we first started, that was really intimidating for me - but you have to be confident and believe in your product, or nobody else will.
+As a woman in her twenties, I often have meetings with 50-year-old men in suits, and when we first started, that was really intimidating for me - but you have to be confident and believe in your product, or nobody else will.